patrickpilon/speaker-splitter/readme.md

 - Invalid timestamps
 - Python version verification

+## Future Developments (not planned yet)
+- WhisperX Integration: a major planned enhancement is the direct integration of WhisperX for a complete transcription and diarization workflow
+- Audio Format Support: add support for additional audio formats such as MP3, FLAC, etc.
+- Cross-fade between segments to reduce abrupt transitions
+- Simple web interface for file upload and processing and real-time processing status
+- Speech overlap detection and handling
+- Process multiple files in batch
+- Docker container for easy deployment
+- Integration with LinTO platform

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests.
+- Submit pull requests for any of these features
+- Propose new features or improvements
+- Report bugs or issues
+- Share use cases and requirements

 ## License